cloudkick/whiskey/README.md

 * Support for a test file timeout
 * Support for a "failfast mode" (runner exits after a first failure / timeout)
 * setUp / tearDown function support
-* Support for a global initialization function which is run once before all the tests
 * Support for a test initialization function which is run before running the tests in a test file
 * Nicely formatted output (colors!)